Ayush086/100-Days-of-ML/day-16/readme.md

 #### 3. Square/Square root Transform (X^2 / X^1/2)
 - X^2 Transform is mainly used for left skewed data.
 - sq. root transform is not used widely.

+**Practical Implementation of all the learnings is performed and code for the same is attached within jupyter notebook.**